SYSNET-LUMS/SmartGlassesPrivacy/README.md

 ### Design Directives for Opt-in Privacy

 **Context Dependent Application:** Wearers seek contextual flexibility while bystanders require mandatory protection.
-Future systems should explore context-dependent ways of enabling or disabling the protocol i.e., the protocol could be relaxed in familiar private locations (e.g., a wearer's home) but mandatory in public spaces.
+Future systems should explore context-dependent ways of enabling or disabling the protocol, i.e., the protocol could be relaxed in familiar private locations (e.g., a wearer's home) but mandatory in public spaces.

 **Mitigating Consent Fatigue:** Meaningful consent inherently introduces fatigue for both wearers and bystanders.
 Future systems should allow bystanders to specify contextual constraints and preference settings.